Can Scottie Scheffler catch Tiger Woods and Jack Nicklaus?

 Nelly Korda and her father, Petr Korda.

-Regarding favorites, while specific betting odds for the 2024 PNC Championship are not widely available.
+Regarding favorites, specific betting odds for the 2024 PNC Championship are not widely available.
 But, teams like the Langers, given their defending champion status, and the Woods duo, due to their popularity and past performances, are expected to be strong contenders.

 However, some individuals won’t be playing as a number of current PGA Tour players, as well as some who have moved to LIV Golf, won’t be making the trip over to Florida.